JMSLab/Template/docs/production.md

 ### Goals

   *  All citations in the text match references in the bibliography.
-(Online appendix references should include only those citations not present in the main document.)

   *  All references in the bibliography are cited somewhere in the text.

-  *  Author names and years in text citations are correct and in-text citations follow the formatting guidance in the [paper style guide](https://github.com/gslab-econ/ra-manual/wiki/Papers) including punctuation.

-  *  If we are citing working papers, these have not in fact been published.
-If they have we should update the reference accordingly.
+  *  Online appendix references include only those citations not present in the main document.

-  *  The references list is correct and uses a consistent style.
+  *  Citations and bibliography use a consistent style.
 (It is not important which style guide we follow, just that we are consistent.)

+  *  Working papers cited have not been published and are not listed as forthcoming on the authors' homepages.

+  *  Access dates are given for all URLs.

-  *  URLs in the references list are [saved in the internet archive](https://help.archive.org/help/save-pages-in-the-wayback-machine/#:~:text=Browser%20extensions%20and%20add%2Dons,give%20you%20a%20permanent%20URL.) if possible.
-(References list can still use the original URL rather than the archive URL.)
+  *  URLs in the references list are stable or are saved in the [internet archive](https://web.archive.org/).
+(References list can still use the original URL rather than the archive URL, but in these cases it is good to include a hidden comment with a link to the internet archive version.)

 ### Deliverables

-  *  An updated `draft.lyx/online.lyx` file with corrected in-text citations and references.

-  *  A single pdf document that highlights (using Acrobat commenting tools) any changes that are substantive enough to require review by PIs.

-  *  A list of URLs newly saved to the internet archive.
+  *  Revised paper and bibliography file.
+(Edits can be made directly.)

+  *  Open a pull request assigned to PI and include a link to a PDF diff.

 ## Task [PROOF]: Proofread spelling, grammar, table references, math, etc.